-The orange indictor rods are one of my
+The indictor rods are one of my

 goofy inventions, but are very helpful when grooming.
 They're on each implement that is controlled by an actuator:

-The orange indicator rods have different
+The indicator rods have different

 colors of tape on them and are attached to each implement.
 As the